 Indeed, IfSec Global’s own Video Surveillance Report last year showed 44 per cent of security professionals were now using cloud security solutions and a third wanted to store their AI model in the cloud.

-This upbeat view of cloud security is backed by other research, such as the latest report from Big Market Research.
+This upbeat view of cloud security is backed by other research, such as the latest report from Million Insights.

 According to the report, which examines how the market will change between now and 2027, the sector has undergone a lot of significant change in recent years that has helped bring it to the position of strong growth now.
 While the report breaks down trends and projections by different regions of the globe, the overall picture of substantial growth going forward is clear.